 The South Carolina Financial Literacy Master Teacher Program provides incentives to K-12 teachers who are experts in the area of financial literacy and have a desire to teach professional development workshops to other educators in their schools and districts.
 Through the program, participating teachers have access to specialized training and financial literacy curriculum resources that better enable them to promote financial literacy education in K-12 schools.

-See the graduates of Cohort One, the inaugural class of Financial Literacy Master Teachers:
+See the graduates of Cohort Two, the 2023 graduating class of Financial Literacy Master Teachers: